IARS, AUA, SOCCA and eSAS Scholars’ Program

 DISCLOSURE

 The IARS makes every effort to develop CME activities that are independent, objective, scientifically balanced presentations of information.
-The IARS has implemented mechanisms requiring everyone in a position to control content to disclose all relevant financial relationships with commercial interests.
+The IARS has implemented mechanisms requiring everyone in a position to control content to disclose all relevant financial relationships with ineligible companies.
 Relevant financial relationships are defined as financial relationships in any amount occurring within the past 12 months, including financial relationships of the spouse or partner of the person in control of content.
 Disclosure of any or no relationships is made available in advance of all educational activities.
 The IARS evaluates, and if necessary, resolves any conflict of interest prior to the start of the activity.
 Individuals who refuse or fail to provide the required disclosures are disqualified from being a planning committee member, teacher, or author of CME, and cannot have control of, or responsibility for, the development, management, presentation or evaluation of the CME activity.

 DISCLAIMER